 Summary

-There is a need to identify obesity in children.
-This systematic review aimed to identify all diagnostic accuracy studies evaluating simple tests for obesity compared against high-quality reference tests.
-Tests considered included BMI, skinfold thickness and waist circumference, among others.
+There is a need to accurately quantify levels of adiposity in order to identify overweight and obesity in children.
+This systematic review aimed to identify all diagnostic accuracy studies evaluating simple tests to measure obesity and adiposity compared against high-quality reference tests.
+Simple index tests included BMI, skinfold thickness and waist circumference.
+Reference standards included: water or air displacement, dual-energy X-ray absorptiometry, and deuterium dilution methods.
 Studies were pooled using standard diagnostic meta-analysis methods.
 24 cohort studies including 25,807 children were included.
-BMI had good performance when diagnosing obesity: a sensitivity of 81.9% (95% CI: 73.0 to 93.8) for a specificity of 96.0% (95% CI: 93.8 to 98.1).
+BMI had good diagnostic performance when diagnosing obesity: a sensitivity of 81.9% (95% CI: 73.0 to 93.8) for a specificity of 96.0% (95% CI: 93.8 to 98.1).
 It was slightly less effective at diagnosing overweight (Sensitivity 76.3%, 95% CI 70.2 to 82.4; Specificity 92.1% 95% CI 90.0 to 94.3).
-Waist circumference had similar performance when diagnosing obesity (sensitivity: 83.8%; specificity: 96.5%).
+When diagnosing obesity waist circumference had similar performance (sensitivity: 83.8%; specificity: 96.5%).
 Skinfold thickness had slightly poorer performance (sensitivity: 72.5%; specificity: 93.7%).
 Few studies considered any other tests.
 There was no conclusive evidence that any test was generally superior to the others.
-BMI is a good simple diagnostic test for identifying childhood obesity.
-It identifies most genuinely obese children while misclassifying only a small number as obese.
+BMI is a good simple diagnostic test for identifying childhood adiposity.
+It identifies most genuinely obese and adipose children while misclassifying only a small number as obese.
 There was no conclusive evidence that any test should be preferred to BMI, and the extra complexity of skinfold thickness tests does not appear to improve diagnostic accuracy.

 Introduction

-Childhood obesity is an important public health issue.(1) Childhood obesity can persist into adulthood(2-4) and so lead to an increased risk of many morbidities, including type II diabetes, cardiovascular disease and cancer.(5-8) Identifying obesity and adiposity in children is therefore important as these children are likely to go on to be obese adults at higher risk of morbidity(9, 10).
+Childhood obesity is an important public health issue.(1) Childhood obesity can persist into adulthood(2-4) and so lead to an increased risk of many morbidities, including type II diabetes, cardiovascular disease and cancer.(5-8) Identifying high adiposity in children (and hence overweight and obese individuals) is therefore important as these children are likely to go on to be obese adults at higher risk of morbidity(9, 10).

-Body mass index (BMI) is commonly used to measure obesity and adiposity, but it has many problems.
+Body mass index (BMI) is commonly used to measure adiposity, and hence to define obesity, but it has many problems.
 BMI does not measure the distribution of fat in the body, and does not distinguish between adiposity and high muscularity.
-BMI does not perform as well at the extremes of height.
-(11)BMI may also be an imperfect measure to define ethnic differences in overweight or obesity in children.
-Compared to children of white European ancestry, BMI underestimates adiposity among South Asian children (12, 13), and overestimates adiposity in black African Caribbeans (13).
+BMI does not perform well at the extremes of height.
+(11)BMI may also be an imperfect measure to define ethnic differences in overweight or obesity in children: compared to children of white European ancestry, BMI underestimates adiposity among South Asian children (12, 13), and overestimates adiposity in black African Caribbeans (13).

-True adiposity may be measured using methods such as densitometry or dual-energy X-ray absorptiometry(14, 15), however these methods are too complex, costly and time-consuming for regular use and simple methods to estimate adiposity that are easy to perform are required.
+True adiposity may be measured using various methods.
+These include: hydrostatic weighting, where the amount of water displaced by the body is measured; air displacement plethysmography, where air displacement is used instead of water; deuterium oxide (D2O) dilution, to measure the amount of water and hence fat in the body; or dual-energy X-ray absorptiometry, which estimates fat composition based on the absorption patterns of X-rays.(14, 15) However, these methods are too complex, costly and time-consuming for regular use and simple methods to estimate adiposity that are easy to perform are required.
 Many methods to measure obesity, other than BMI, are available, including waist circumference, skinfold thickness, waist-to-hip ratio and waist-to-height ratio.
 This systematic review aimed to investigate the diagnostic accuracy of these tools to diagnose childhood obesity when compared to accurate reference standards such as densitometry.

 Methods